 - Road Rage

 Once you have consulted with your personal injury lawyer, they will file a petition claiming the other driver was at fault and is liable for your damages.
 In order to receive damages (compensation) from the other driver, you must be able to prove they were negligent when operating their vehicle.
-A car accident negligence claim involves all of the following elements:
+A car accident negligence claim in Texas involves all of the following elements:

 - Duty – The plaintiff or the injured party must be able to prove the defendant owed the plaintiff a duty to act with reasonable care when operating their car.
 This is a general duty and is required by every driver who operates their vehicle.